Why Signing a Cost-Plus Contract With Your General Contractor Makes Sense

 Increase in home value: 3% to 5%

 These days, smart intercom/doorbells that can show a homeowner video of a visitor at the door (and use remote communication) are becoming the Main Street version of the urban doorman.
 Smart garage door openers, security camera installation, and thermostats are also becoming more common.
-In addition to a smart thermostat, you should also consider hiring an ac repair service to improve the energy efficiency of your hvac system.
+In addition to a smart thermostat, you should also consider hiring an ac repair service or furnace maintenance in Colorado Springs, CO to improve the energy efficiency of your hvac system.

 Not only will these smart gadgets help you feel more secure in your home, they are also a big draw for the tech-savvy buyer looking for innovative and practical home features, says Mike McGrew, treasurer for the National Association of Realtors® and CEO of McGrew Real Estate in Lawrence, KS.